-A Guide to Lamb Pizzle Sticks for Dogs (by Dr Rosalind Wright)
+A Guide to Lamb Pizzle Sticks for Dogs (by Rosalind the Vet)

 You’re probably here because you are considering getting some lamb pizzle sticks.
 Pizzles are a popular natural dog treat, softer than many chews.
 But have you ever wondered what a lamb pizzle stick actually is?
 Pizzle is the old English word for penis – that’s right, a lamb pizzle is a lamb’s penis